-- The mission of the College - Opportunities and settings that facilitate the interaction of persons of different cultures, backgrounds, and persuasions. - Respect for the rights of others.
+- The mission of the College, - Opportunities and settings that facilitate the interaction of persons of different cultures, backgrounds, and persuasions, and - Respect for the rights of others.
 It is important to formally note the following policies with regard to student responsibility and respect:

 Enrollment at Baker College is a privilege, and it is expected that students will conduct themselves in a manner that reflects the ideals, values, and educational aims of the College.
 Students will respect the rights and property of others and will treat fellow students, faculty, and staff with good manners and respect.
 Students will use care in keeping facilities and equipment clean and orderly.
 Food and beverages should not be eaten in hallways or classrooms.
 Students will behave in such a way as to promote a positive learning environment.
-This includes having electronic devices turned off during class.
 When a student's actions do not reflect these expectations, the College will take disciplinary measures, which may include disciplinary suspension or expulsion from the College and/or student housing, and/or criminal prosecution.